moabualruz/ricecoder/crates/ricecoder-agents/README.md

 **Purpose**: Multi-agent framework providing specialized task execution, coordination, and intelligent workflow automation for RiceCoder

+## DDD Layer

+**Application** - Orchestrates agent-based task execution and workflow coordination as an application service.

 ## Overview

 `ricecoder-agents` implements a sophisticated multi-agent framework that enables specialized task execution, intelligent coordination, and automated workflow management.
 It provides a composable architecture for building complex AI-driven workflows with proper error handling and async-first design.